remexre/remexre.github.io/content/ablec-logic-language.md

 For me, the benefit of Prolog over miniKanren, or even trickiness like defining a nondeterminism monad, isn't in its capabilities so much as the terseness of its syntax.
 Prolog syntax is simple enough to pick up in a single lecture, encouraging prototyping, and its uniformity makes transferring knowledge between projects easier.

+# Implementation

+The concrete syntax should be fairly simple, with the exclusion of custom operators.
+Custom operators aren't used in most Prolog code (that I've seen), so this shouldn't be overly harmful.

+Being able to handle both C's case-insensitive variables and Prolog's case-dependent atoms/variables is potentially another good way to showcase the advantage of Copper's context-aware lexing.

+Implementing the abstract syntax should be straightforward as well.

+For implementing the actual Prolog interpreter, I like the approach in [Implementation of a high-speed Prolog interpreter](https://doi.org/10.1145/29650.29663).
+The approach here is simpler than a typical WAM, and (according to that paper's "Comparison with compilers" section) is faster than many compilers while still supporting `assert` and `retract`.
+At a minimum, `assert` should be supported for the `LogicEngine_load_facts_from_file` function to work efficiently.